DevaSenevi/CCIG/book/Trabeculae_models.md

 While we still have these data and corresponding simulation results (preliminary) the necessity to crop the domain for processing and the lack of contrast within the heart chambers has forced us to reconstruct square/rectangular samples of trabeculae.
 While these have been and are extremely useful to design the synthetic trabeculae (see above), simulations conducted with these geometries are unrealistic and have therefore been paused for the time being.

 Collecting new micro-CT data.
 Various department in Imperial College London have a micro-CT scan that can potentially be used to collect new CT data with better contrast.
-One such scan is in the Chem.Eng Department: for more information, please contact Edward (Ed) Bailey ([edward.bailey@imperial.ac.uk](mailto:edward.bailey@imperial.ac.uk)), Experimental Officer.
-A new scan is being installed in ICTEM: Michela Noseda ([m.noseda@imperial.ac.uk](mailto:m.noseda@imperial.ac.uk)) and Lukas Mach ([l.mach@imperial.ac.uk](mailto:l.mach@imperial.ac.uk) ) should be able to provide more information on this.
-Also, we have a sample ready to be scanned (contrast should be added): reach out to Richard Jones ([R.Jones@rbht.nhs.uk)](mailto:R.Jones@rbht.nhs.uk) and Lukas Mach for this.
+One such scan is in the Chem.Eng Department: for more information, please contact Edward (Ed) Bailey ([edward.bailey@imperial.ac.uk](<mailto:edward.bailey@imperial.ac.uk>)), Experimental Officer.
+A new scan is being installed in ICTEM: Michela Noseda ([m.noseda@imperial.ac.uk](<mailto:m.noseda@imperial.ac.uk>)) and Lukas Mach ([l.mach@imperial.ac.uk](<mailto:l.mach@imperial.ac.uk>) ) should be able to provide more information on this.
+Also, we have a sample ready to be scanned (contrast should be added): reach out to Richard Jones ([R.Jones@rbht.nhs.uk)](<mailto:R.Jones@rbht.nhs.uk>) and Lukas Mach for this.

 ## Living heart model

 Access to the Living heart model (LHM) is subject to successful completion of the LHM agreement by Imperial, which is still pending.
 After the agreement is signed, we'll have access to the LHM that can be used to run FEA simulations in Abaqus.
 The model does not contain trabeculae as yet, but an initial feasibility assessment with the LHM Team concluded that, with training on the 3DEXPERIENCE Platform and its LHM MVA Evaluation Model, trabeculae could be added and simulated.

-To be granted access to this, provided the LHM agreement is in place, please get in touch with [clint.davies-taylor@3ds.com](mailto:clint.davies-taylor@3ds.com) who acts as a first point of contact between Simulia and Imperial.
+To be granted access to this, provided the LHM agreement is in place, please get in touch with [clint.davies-taylor@3ds.com](<mailto:clint.davies-taylor@3ds.com>) who acts as a first point of contact between Simulia and Imperial.

 Should you be interested in FEA using the LHM, I'd recommend contacting them sooner rather than later, as our initial assessment was of about 6 weeks of full-time training only to master the 3DEXPERIENCE Platform.

-**My contact details**
+## Contact details

 I am fully available should further details and clarification be needed.
-You can reach me using my Imperial email [s.pirola@imperial.ac.uk](mailto:s.pirola@imperial.ac.uk) , and/or my TU Delft email [s.p.drpirola@tudelft.nl](mailto:s.p.drpirola@tudelft.nl) (which I will probably monitor more frequently as time goes by).
+You can reach me using my Imperial email [s.pirola@imperial.ac.uk](<mailto:s.pirola@imperial.ac.uk>) , and/or my TU Delft email [s.p.drpirola@tudelft.nl](<mailto:s.p.drpirola@tudelft.nl>) (which I will probably monitor more frequently as time goes by).